darshcloud/CMPE283-assignment-3/README.md

 * For CPUID leaf node %eax=0x4FFFFFFF:<br/>
   Return the time spent processing the exit number provided (on input) in %ecx<br/>
   Return the high 32 bits of the total time spent for that exit in %ebx<br/>
-  Return the low 32 bits of the total time spent for that exit in %ecx
+  Return the low 32 bits of the total time spent for that exit in %ecx <br/>

+  For leaf nodes 0x4FFFFFFE and 0x4FFFFFFF, if %ecx (on input) contains a value not defined by the SDM, return 0 in all %eax, %ebx, %ecx registers and return 0xFFFFFFFF in %edx.
+For exit types not enabled in KVM, return 0s in all four registers.

 ### Professor's Name: Michael Larkin <br/>
 ### Submitted By: Darshini Venkatesha Murthy Nag <br/>